CrossBreezeNL/PowerDeComposer/Documentation/docs/GettingStarted.md

 [//]: #(test met comment)

 ## How to get PowerDeComposer

 PowerDeComposer is available as a [standalone download](https://dev.azure.com/x-breeze/PowerDeComposer_Public/_git/PowerDeComposer_Public?path=%2FRun) or via [Maven](https://repo1.maven.org/maven2/com/x-breeze/powerdecomposer/PowerDeComposer/).
 You can either download the latest standalone jar or create a Maven pom.xml file to let the Maven utility download and execute the latest jar.

+## PowerShell module

+To simplify the usage of PowerDeComposer and give users a kick-start a PowerShell module with scripts and sample configurations are created.
+The module and quick-start guide can be found [here](https://dev.azure.com/x-breeze/PowerDeComposer_Public/_git/PowerDeComposer_Public?path=/PowerShell).

 ## How to use PowerDeComposer standalone
 In order to use PowerDeComposer you need to call the utility using the command line.